Patriot Act: Freedom of Association

+British Columbia

-Another controversial aspect of the USA PATRIOT Act is its effect on the privacy of Canadians living in the province of British Columbia (B.C.).
-British Columbia's privacy commissioner raises concerns that the USA PATRIOT Act will allow the United States government to access Canadians' private information, such as personal medical records, that are outsourced to American companies.
-Although the government of B.C. has taken measures to prevent United States authorities from obtaining information, the widespread powers of the USA PATRIOT Act could overcome legislation that is passed in Canada.
+Another controversial aspect of the Patriot Act is its effect on the privacy of Canadians living in the province of British Columbia (B.C.).

+British Columbia's privacy commissioner raises concerns that the Patriot Act will allow the United States government to access Canadians' private information, such as personal medical records, that are outsourced to American companies.
+Although the government of B.C. has taken measures to prevent United States authorities from obtaining information, the widespread powers of the Patriot Act could overcome legislation that is passed in Canada.

 B.C.
-Privacy Commissioner David Loukidelis stated in a report on the consequences of the USA PATRIOT Act, "once information is sent across borders, it's difficult, if not impossible, to control".
+Privacy Commissioner David Loukidelis stated in a report on the consequences of the Patriot Act, "once information is sent across borders, it's difficult, if not impossible, to control".

 In an effort to maintain their privacy, British Columbia placed amendments on the Freedom of Information and Protection of Privacy Act (FOIPPA), which was enacted as law on October 21, 2004.

 These amendments aim to place more firm limitations on "storing, accessing, and disclosing of B.C. public sector data by service providers."
 These laws only pertain to public sector data and do not cover trans-border or private sector data in Canada.
 The public sector establishments include an estimated 2,000 "government ministries, hospitals, boards of health, universities and colleges, school boards, municipal governments and certain Crown corporations and agencies."

 In response to these laws, many companies are now specifically opting to host their sensitive data outside the United States.

+Nova Scotia

-Legal action has been taken in Nova Scotia to protect the province from the USA PATRIOT Act's data collecting methods.
-On November 15, 2007, the government of Nova Scotia passed legislation aimed to protect Nova Scotians' personal information from being brought forward by the USA PATRIOT Act.
+Legal action has been taken in Nova Scotia to protect the province from the Patriot Act's data collecting methods.

+On November 15, 2007, the government of Nova Scotia passed legislation aimed to protect Nova Scotians' personal information from being brought forward by the Patriot Act.
 The act was entitled "The new Personal Information International Disclosure Protection Act".

 The goal of the act is to establish requirements to protect personal information from being revealed, as well as punishments for failing to do so.
 Justice Minister Murray Scott stated, "This legislation will help ensure that Nova Scotians' personal information will be protected.
 The act outlines the responsibilities of public bodies, municipalities and service providers and the consequences if these responsibilities are not fulfilled."

 In the 1980s, the Bank of Nova Scotia was the center of an early, pre-Internet data-access case that led to the disclosure of banking records.